MSLNZ/Quantity-Value/docs/quantity_value.rst

 .. contents::
    :local:

-The term 'quantity value' refers to a measured value paired with the unit of measurement. ``QV`` supports the notion of quantity values by providing several functions in the :mod:`.quantity_value` module:
+The term 'quantity value' refers to a measured value paired with the unit of measurement. ``QV`` provides several functions in the :mod:`.quantity_value` module that support the notion of quantity values:

     * :func:`.qvalue` creates a quantity-value,
     * :func:`.qratio` creates a quantity-value that is a dimensionless ratio,